swoole/swoole-docs/get-started/examples/http_server.md

 $http_server->start();
 ```

 For http server, the most important task is to handle the request and send the response.
-You can just register the function for request event.
+You can just register the function for event `request`.

-When the new http request comes, the server will call the registered function for request to handle.
-The swooel will pass two parameters, `$request` and `$response`, in the registered function for request.
+When the new http request comes, the server will call the function registered for request to handle.
+The swoole will pass two parameters, `$request` and `$response`, in the registered function.

 The parameter `$request` contains the information about the http request, for example GET/POST data.

 The parameter `$response` is handled by swoole to send the data to client. `$response->end($data)` will output the `$data` to the client in the form of html and  close the connection.

 - '0.0.0.0' represents that the server listens all ip addresses.
-- '9501' represents the port that the server listens.
+- '9501' represents the port that the server listens at.
 If the port has already been used, the swoole would throw a fatal error and stop execution.

 ### Run program